Circular 2020/10: Principal Concurrence

 - approve the concurrence request and the reasons for the request

-- confirm that the Board intends to make the additional payment or benefit from Board funds for Board of Trustee business (rather than from Board of proprietor or trust funds).
+- confirm that the Board intends to make the additional payment or benefit from board funds for school board business (rather than from Board of proprietor or trust funds).

 If a statutory manager is making the application, the application must confirm that the statutory manager is making the application for concurrence, and attest that the Board can make the payment without detriment to its other activities.